 Our LAF cupboards are long-lasting and incredibly safe.
 The airflow design ensures British and European safety compliance, and we can even produce bespoke cabinets, uniquely designed for your space and application to keep your team safe whatever the height, depth, configuration, or mounting.

 And when it comes to our biological safety cabinets, keeping your staff safe is our top priority.
-They offer a high level of contamination protection with advanced filter configuration, a range of airflow patterns, and a typical efficiency of 99.9995%.
+They offer a high level of contamination protection with advanced filter configuration, a range of airflow patterns, have a typical efficiency of 99.9995% and come with an integrated red light alarm system.

 For maximum flexibility, quality, and laboratory safety, contact us today and find out how our ISG Fume team can help.ALL RESOURCES